 Contact Information

-You want to provide the printer with as much information as possible, starting with contact information.
+This one is easy!
+You’ll want to provide the printer with as much information as possible, starting with contact information.
 This includes the name, email address, and phone number of the primary contact associated with the print project.
 Be sure to specify the preferred method of contact to facilitate efficient communication.

 Due Date